3D Open-Vocabulary Panoptic Segmentation with 2D-3D Vision-Language Distillation: Introduction

 \section{Introduction}

 3D panoptic segmentation is a crucial task in computer vision with many real-world applications, most notably in autonomous driving.
 It combines 3D semantic and instance segmentation to produce per-point predictions for two different types of objects: \textit{things} (\eg, car) and \textit{stuff} (\eg, road).
-To date, there has been significant progress in 3D panoptic segmentation ~\cite{Zhou2021PanopticPolarNet,xiao2023p3former, li2022panoptic, xu2022sparse, razani2021gp, sirohi2021efficientlps}.
-Most recently, methods such as~\cite{xiao2023p3former} produce panoptic segmentation predictions directly from point clouds by leveraging learned queries to represent objects and Transformer~\cite{vaswani2017attention}-based architectures~\cite{caesar2020nuscenes,behley2019iccv} to perform the modeling.
+To date, there has been significant progress in 3D panoptic segmentation ~\cite{Zhou2021PanopticPolarNet,sirohi2021efficientlps, razani2021gp, li2022panoptic, xu2022sparse, xiao2023p3former}.
+Most recently, methods such as~\cite{xiao2023p3former} produce panoptic segmentation predictions directly from point clouds by leveraging learned queries to represent objects and Transformer-based~\cite{vaswani2017attention} architectures~\cite{caesar2020nuscenes,behley2019iccv} to perform the modeling.
 However, existing models only predict panoptic segmentation results for a closed-set of objects.
-They fail to create predictions for the majority of unseen object categories in the scene, hindering the application of these algorithms to real-world scenarios.
+They fail to create predictions for the majority of unseen object categories in the scene, hindering the application of these algorithms to real-world scenarios, especially for autonomous driving.
+In this work, we focus on segmenting unseen \textit{$things$} and unseen \textit{stuff} objects in autonomous driving scenarios.
+Concretely, we follow~\cite{ding2023pla,yang2023regionplc} and develop models under the open-vocabulary setting: we divide the object categories into base (seen) categories and novel (unseen) categories, and evaluate models that are only trained on base categories.

-Recent advancements in vision-language (V-L) models~\cite{radford2021learning,jia2021scaling} have brought researchers' attention to open-world computer vision tasks~\cite{bendale2015towards}.
-In 2D vision, there have been many successful methods in open-vocabulary object detection~\cite{gu2021open, du2022learning, kuo2022f} and segmentation~\cite{ding2023open,xu2023open, yu2023fcclip}.
-These methods learn to make predictions in a shared image-text embedding space, where predictions for unseen categories are produced by comparing the cosine similarity of an object with the text embedding of the category name.
+Such open-world computer vision tasks~\cite{bendale2015towards} benefit from the recent advancements in vision-language (V-L) models~\cite{radford2021learning,jia2021scaling}.
+In 2D vision, there are many successful methods in open-vocabulary object detection~\cite{gu2021open, du2022learning, kuo2022f} and segmentation~\cite{ding2023open,xu2023open, yu2023fcclip}.
+These methods make predictions in a shared image-text embedding space, where predictions for unseen categories are produced by comparing the cosine similarity of an object with the text embedding of the category name.
 However, these methods are only possible due to the vast amounts of paired image-text data available, making it difficult to train similar models for 3D data such as LiDAR.